 (269 days)

 FlashPak® is a reusable rigid container system to be used during immediate use steam sterilization (IUSS or flash) by hospitals and healthcare facilities.
 It is intended to enable sterilization of the enclosed devices and prevent recontamination during immediate transport to the point of use.
 The container is compatible with gravity-displacement steam sterilization using a 10 minute cycle at 132° C for porous items with lumens or a 3 minute cycle at 132° C for nonporous items like routine metal instruments.
-The container is also compatible with pre-vacuum steam sterilization using a 4 minute cycle at 132° C for porous items and items with lumens or a 3 minute cycle for nonporous items like routine metal instruments.
+The container is also compatible with pre-vacuum steam sterilization using a 4 minute cycle at 132° C for porous items with lumens or a 3 minute cycle for nonporous items like routine metal instruments.
 FlashPak is recommended for sterilization of lumens with the following limits: gravity-displacement (5.5mm inner diameter or larger and up to 184mm in length), pre-vacuum (1mm inner diameter or larger and up to 203mm in length).

 FlashPak® Model/Maximum Instrument Load Weight Recommendation: